Guide to RTA investigations fact sheet

 The RTA can only investigate matters that are an offence under the Act and does not investigate:

-Assistance with resolving the above matters can be provided through Dispute resolution.
+Assistance with resolving the above matters can be provided through the RTA's free Dispute resolution service.

 The RTA cannot investigate incidents that happened over two years ago as the statutory timeframe has expired.